A00442434/A00442434_MCDA5510/README.md

 I would love to learn more about the Software Development in Business Environment as I have some experience as a Business Analyst and I am looking forward to keep myself upgraded to see a better version of me while learning this course.

+# A00442434_MCDA5510/Assignment1
+I have created a new folder called Assignment1 and submitted the answers in four files namely Assignment1.sln,program.cs,Output.csv and log.txt